Jeshii/DeathMarch/bylaws.md

 Latest Member Penalty
 ---------------------

-The last person to arrive at the meeting place or to join the march 30 minutes after the official starting time will be penalized one (1) rank point at the end of the march, therefore earning only three (3) points for a completed march.
-If they also do not finish the march, they only earn one (1) point for the march.
+The last person to arrive at the meeting place or to join the march 30 minutes after the official starting time will be penalized one (1) rank point, therefore earning only three (3) points for a completed March or only one (1) point if they do not complete the March.

 Catch-up Marches
 ----------------